James Hong: Military service

-Hong served in the United States Army at Fort McClellan and Camp Rucker in Alabama with the Special Services for 18 months from 1952 to 1953.
-After finishing his training for the day, he would entertain soldiers during the Korean War; upon witnessing Hong's performing prowess, the camp general asked Hong to stay at Camp Rucker and be in charge of the camp's live shows rather than deploy overseas.
+While in the Minnesota Army National Guard, Hong attended training in Alabama at Fort McClellan and Camp Rucker (now Fort Rucker) with the Special Services for 18 months from 1952 to 1953.
+After finishing his training for the day, he would entertain soldiers; upon witnessing Hong's performing prowess, the camp general asked Hong to stay and be in charge of the camp's live shows rather than deploy overseas.

 Hong reflected on this experience and how it may have saved his life: